prof-Tushar/profile/README.md

 ---

 ## 🧠 About Me

-🧑‍💻 AI/ML Engineer with **4+ years of experience** building scalable Machine Learning and Generative AI systems
+AI/ML Engineer with **4+ years of experience** building and deploying end-to-end machine learning and generative AI solutions.
-⚙ Specialized in **LLMs, NLP, RAG pipelines, and MLOps deployments**
-🚀 Passionate about solving real-world problems using AI
+Experienced in developing **LLM-based NLP pipelines and RAG systems** using Python, TensorFlow, Hugging Face, and LangChain.

+Strong expertise in **MLOps, model deployment, and scalable systems** using Docker, Kubernetes, and AWS.
+Focused on delivering **high-accuracy AI models and data-driven insights** that create real business impact.

 ---